mathieuprog/tz/README.md

 {Tz.WatchPeriodically, []}
 ```

+`Tz.WatchPeriodically` simply logs to your server when a new time zone database is available.

 You may pass the options:
-* `:interval_in_days`: frequency of the task
+* `:interval_in_days`: frequency of the checks
-* `:on_update`: a callback executed when an update is available
+* `:on_update`: a user callback executed when an update is available

-This will simply log to your server when a new time zone database is available.
+## Automatic vs manual updates

-Some users prefer to watch and update manually.
+Some users prefer to use `Tz.WatchPeriodically` (over `Tz.UpdatePeriodically`) to watch and update manually.
 Example cases:

 * Dealing with memory limitations: some embedded devices may not afford to recompile the time zone data at runtime.
 * Restricted environments: the request may be blocked because of security policies.
-* Security concerns: some users may prefer to analyze the files coming from external sources (`data.iana.org` in this case) before processing.
+* Security concerns: some users may prefer to analyze the files coming from external sources (`https://data.iana.org` in this case) before processing.
-* Systems interoperability: some other systems may use other versions of the IANA database.
+* Systems interoperability: a user may use some other systems using an older version of the IANA database, and  so the user may want to keep a lower version of the IANA data with `tz` to ensure IANA versions match.

-For updating manually, there are two options:
+For updating IANA data manually, there are 2 options:

-* just update the `tz` library which hopefully includes the latest IANA time zone database (if not, wait for the library maintainer to include the latest version, or send a PR, ...).
+* just update the `tz` library in the `mix.exs` file, which hopefully includes the latest IANA time zone database (if not, wait for the library maintainer to include the latest version or send a pull request on GitHub).

 * download the files and recompile:

   1. Configure a custom  directory with the `:data_dir` option.
-  2. Download the files manually running the mix task below:
+  2. Download the files manually by running the mix task below:
      ```bash
      mix tz.download
      ```